George Henry Lewis once said, “Science is the systematic classification of experience.”

 2. Ease of Use bots

-As with all technology, from Uber to AirBnb, the intrinsic purpose of advancement is to make life easier.
-Uber made the process of getting a cab a lot more hassle free, AirBnb helps users find cheaper accomadation with ease and Spotify revolutionized the music market with streaming.
+As with all technology, from Uber to Airbnb, the intrinsic purpose of advancement is to make life easier.
+Uber made the process of getting a cab a lot more hassle-free, Airbnb helps users find cheaper accommodation with ease and Spotify revolutionized the music market with streaming.